ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 ## Tooltip Arrow

-The chart tooltip shows an arrow underneath it to indicate its exact point of origin when it's not constrained by the container.
+The chart tooltip shows an arrow below it to indicate its exact point of origin when it's unconstrained by the container and has no [position offset](#tooltip-position) supplied.

-To remove the arrow, set `tooltip.showArrow` to false.
+Set `tooltip.showArrow` to `true` to always show the arrow, and set it to `false` to remove the arrow.

 ```js
 tooltip: {